lincolnloop/django-debug-logging/README.rst

     $ python manage.py log_urls myapp/my_urls.txt

-Unless it is run with a verbosity of 0, the command will output status such as urls that return status codes other than 200, and urls that raise errors.
+Unless it is run with a verbosity of 0 the command will output status messages, such as urls that return codes other than 200 and urls that raise errors.

 Interface